awspilot/ractive-dynamodb-ui/README.md

 # ractive-dynamodb-ui

 100% client side [Ractive framework](https://ractive.js.org/)  based HTML GUI for AWS DynamoDB.

+Intended to be used along with dynamodb-local that do not have a respectful counterpart of AWS Console

 ## Preview